Join us for the first cohort:

 ❻ founding cohort pricing

-It is $1,777 USD with payment plans available 𓇼
+It is $1,480 USD with payment plans available 𓇼 + special pricing if you join during presale

-Held only for this round because you're shaping the school by being in it for the first time.
+Held only for this round because you're shaping this by being in it for the first time!!!

-Most programs that promise to help you create something are built on the same logic.
-Grow big, scale fast, hustle hard, extract more than you give and call it ambition.
-Make that extraction viable in the long term and call it sustainability.
-The logic doesn't feel like logic anymore, it feels like the way things naturally are.
+Most programs that promise to help you create something run on the same logic.
+Grow big, scale fast, hustle hard, take more than you give and call it ambition.
+Make the taking less obvious and call it sustainability.
+At some point, the logic stopped feeling like a logic.
+It just feels like the way things are - which, conveniently, is exactly how it needs to feel to keep working.

 The work you want to do tells a different story.
 The companies you admire regenerate the soil, the water, the communities they touch.
-The artists and teachers and makers whose work does good without performing goodness.
-These were almost never created by people following the standard rulebook.
-They were built by people who stopped long enough to see the rulebook for what it is -which is an imaginary cage rather than a law of nature- and who then gave themselves permission to imagine and build otherwise.
+The artists, teachers, and makers whose work does good without performing goodness, and who, somehow, seem to be having a much better time than the people on the Forbes 30 Under 30 list.
+These projects weren't built by people following the rulebook.
+They were built by people who paused long enough to see the rulebook for what it is - an imagined cage, dressed up as a law of nature - and who then gave themselves permission to imagine, build, and live differently.

 THAT PERMISSION IS THE WORK.
 MAREA IS WHERE THE WORK HAPPENS.